 - Today, Food Manufacturing averages over 900,000 reader interactions via the website, daily newsletters, webinars and print media.

-- Email, multimedia and social platforms will also play a key role in disseminating information as the market’s media and information consumption preferences continue to change.
+- Email, multimedia, and social platforms will also play a key role in disseminating information as the market's media and information as the market's media and information consumption preferences continue to change.
 To this end, Ward shared research showing that 75 percent of Food Manufacturing’s readership watch work-related videos on-line.
 Additionally, Food Manufacturing has seen website traffic from social media increase more than 60 percent year-over-year.
 Additionally, thanks to a mobile-optimized format, email newsletter engagement continues to improve in terms of unique and total open rates.